COMPASSIONATE COMMUNICATION

 Practice, Practice, Practice

-This is a FREE 8 week class that will be offered twice this Spring 2024.
-Non-residents can audit.
+This is a FREE 8 week class that will be offered twice in the Spring 2025 semester.

 COMPASSIONATE COMMUNICATION; FOA